-Premier League players will once again wear special-edition shirts embroidered with a poppy in matches played in the lead-up to Remembrance weekend.
-The match-worn shirts will then be signed and made available for purchase in an auction, with all proceeds going to the Legion.
+As a show of their support, The Premier League will once again wear special-edition shirts embroidered with a poppy in matches played in the lead-up to this year’s Remembrance weekend.

-The Premier League has been supporting the Legion since 2012 and has so far raised more than £1.5 million pounds for the charity.
+The Premier League has been supporting the Legion since 2012, and has so far raised £1.6 million pounds for the charity since the partnership began.